 Ricord’s rock iguanas are endemic to the Hispaniolan Dry Forests ecoregion, particularly on the Dominican Republic side.
-Their primary habitat are dry thorn woodlands and their total range is thought to be less than 100 km2, partly due to their particularity over the right substrate.
-These rock iguanas prefer soft soil overlaying limestone to make their burrows in and very dry forests habitats, whereas the neighboring rhinoceros iguanas prefer a little higher up the hills and in more wet environments.
-These large lizards feed primarily on plants and plant parts, but also opportunistically on insects and crustaceans as they become available.
-This iguana is highly adapted to this ecoregion and can survive almost nowhere else.
+Their primary habitat is dry thorn woodlands, and their total range is thought to be less than 100 km2, partly due to their particularity over the right substrate.
+These rock iguanas prefer soft soil overlaying limestone to make their burrows in very dry forest habitats, whereas the neighboring rhinoceros iguanas prefer a little higher up the hills and in more wet environments.
+These large lizards feed primarily on plants and plant parts but also opportunistically on insects and crustaceans as they become available.
+This iguana is highly adapted to this ecoregion and can survive almost anywhere else.

 The ecoregion has lost more than half of its original habitat; however, the degree of habitat fragmentation is average, meaning that there is still connectivity between the patches of unaltered habitat.
 In Haiti, this ecoregion is heavily degraded due to the demographic pressures in this country and is not included in any of the protected areas in the country.